Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 3. Run the quality checker — all 5 checks must pass before training proceeds.
 4. Update `CONFIG` paths and run the notebook.

-The hidden variable can be any latent quantity that influences the output and can be partially identified through rules.
+The framework is domain-agnostic.
+The hidden variable can be any latent quantity — a material property, a process setting, an environmental condition — as long as it influences the output and can be partially identified through rules.